-Till now, you got to know what does sponsored mean on Amazon and the types of Sponsored Ads.
+Till now, you have to know what sponsored means on Amazon and the types of Sponsored Ads.
 Now, let’s learn how Amazon Sponsored products work to reach more people.

 However, Amazon itself finds the keywords automatically, or you can also provide your suitable keywords if you want.

 You need to pay Amazon a per-click fee whenever a customer clicks on your product ad, but Amazon allows you to decide how much you would like to spend per click.
 That means you have control over the 10.9 billion dollars advertising budget.

 However, it doesn’t mean that you can get the best outcome from the ads even if you bid low.
 The higher you bid, the higher place you get on the search result.
 Just like that, the lower you bid, your Sponsored Advertisement may not appear anywhere in the search result.